phil-blain/CICE-Consortium-CICE-wiki/Working-with-documentation-on-Sphinx.md

 ### What is expected of *me* when changing the documentation?

-We expect that if you need to add or modify documentation that you will be able to modify the RST source files and generate HTML using Sphinx in order to test the HTML generated.
+We expect that if you need to add or modify documentation that you will be able to modify the RST source files and generate HTML using Sphinx in order to review the HTML documentation.
 We will review the RST and HTML during a Pull Request to verify it is working properly and consistent with the rest of the CICE-Consortium documentation format.

 We do not expect you to generate a PDF of your documentation changes and include this as part of a Pull Request.
 Updated PDF documentation will be generated for each new release.
 The online HTML documentation, however, will be updated regularly with regular code development workflow.